 Power line workers have multiple potential legal options when they are injured on the job.
 The first step is to file a workers’ compensation claim.
 Beyond that, however, some states also allow you to sue your employer if their negligent actions placed the worker intentionally in harm’s way.
 If the injury resulted from a dangerous or defective product, or because of the negligent or reckless acts of a third party, they may be able to file a product liability lawsuit against a manufacturer, supplier, or distributor, or a third-party personal injury lawsuit.

-If you or a loved one suffered severe injury or death while working as a power lineman/utility worker during a hurricane or another type of storm, it is important to understand your rights and options.
+If you or a loved one suffered severe injury or death while working as a power lineman or any other utility worker during a hurricane or another type of storm, it is important to understand your rights and options.
 As soon as possible, get in touch with a seasoned personal injury lawyer, preferably one who has specific experience with power lineman injury cases.
 These types of cases are highly complex and difficult to pursue, and you need a skilled attorney by your side who is able to explore all potential legal avenues toward recovering full compensation.

 At Bailey, Javins, and Carter, we have several decades of experience representing workers injured in accidents resulting from another party’s negligence.
 We have been at the forefront of this area of the law for many years, and we have represented countless workers who perform dangerous jobs (such as power linemen).
 Our lawyers thoroughly understand the complexities of these types of cases, and we have the skills, resources, and dedication to successfully pursue full damages for our clients.
 If you or a loved one has been injured while helping others, please contact our office at (800) 497-0234 or through our website contact form.